Prof Tan Swee Liang

 “One of my roles is to facilitate conversations and drive collaboration between the SMEs and the players in the FinTech industry.”
 In her words, she’s “pooling people together” to build a united front to fight against an increasingly challenging economic landscape for SMEs.

-Sharing that she finds the work extremely meaningful, Professor Tan says, “As economists, we are always looking at ways to improve the welfare in a society.
+Sharing that she finds the work extremely meaningful, Tan says, “As economists, we are always looking at ways to improve the welfare in a society.
 One way to do so is by achieving inclusive, higher income per capita.”

 She elaborates, “In a mature economy, more input will not necessarily produce more output.
 Instead, we aim for higher productivity and efficiency through the financial-real sector channel.”